easybuilders/easybuild/docs/index.rst

 * Ask a question in the `#easybuild IRC channel`_ on the Freenode network, or in the EasyBuild Slack channel https://easybuild.slack.com/ (subscribe via https://easybuild-slack.herokuapp.com)
-* Consider participating to an EasyBuild `conference call <https://github.com/hpcugent/easybuild/wiki/Conference-calls>`_
+* Consider participating in an EasyBuild `conference call <https://github.com/hpcugent/easybuild/wiki/Conference-calls>`_
 * Report issues with EasyBuild framework in our `framework ticket tracker`_.
 * Report issues with EasyBuild easyblocks in our `easyblocks ticket tracker`_.
 * Report issues with EasyBuild easyconfigs in our `easyconfigs ticket tracker`_.